NeuroenergeticsLab/neuroenergeticslab.github.io/docs/Suggest Edits/index.md

 - Update the Title name, as to which you want to view on the website, and append the nav_order as well.
 _Note: If you want to move this section up, you have to change the order of the section, you are replacing it with._
 - Now, start writing into your markdown file.
-You can find some basic syntacts of markdown ([here](https://www.markdownguide.org/basic-syntax/))
+You can find some basic syntacts of markdown ([here](https://www.markdownguide.org/basic-syntax/)).
+- Also, if you want to paste an image into your section, simply copy it to your local clipboard, and press ``Ctrl+V``, where you want to paste in your markdown file.
+Although this feature will not work if you will just copy it from google images (say), it should be copied from your local machine.
+Better idea would be to copy the image and just paste on something like powerpoint, Copy it again, and then you can just paste in the github markdown.

 ## Update a section.
 - Go to the folder which you want to edit.
 - Open the markdown file associated with it.
 - Edit it using your preference.